surftemp/slstr-preprocessor/README.md

 The most commonly used parameter sets the maximum limit on the number of neighbours that can used (the `effective_k` parameter passed to `process_scene_band`)

-* MAX_K_NEAREST_NEIGHBOURS (defaults to 10) - controls how many neighbours at most can be aggegrated to compute an output pixel
+* MAX_K_NEAREST_NEIGHBOURS (defaults to 10) - controls how many neighbours (K) at most can be aggegrated to compute an output pixel

 ```
-!> Neighbourhood size for searching a neighbourhood with both a and b stripes.
-!> If only searching one stripe, the neighbourhood size is half this value
+!> Maximum neighbourhood size.
 INTEGER, PARAMETER :: MAX_K_NEAREST_NEIGHBOURS = 10
 ```

-## Building and running the code and test program
+## Building the code and test program

 A [standalone test program Preprocess_SLSTR](Preprocess_SLSTR.f90) which can be linked with this module is also provided.

-To build the test program clone this repo and then use:
+To build the test program clone this repo, cd into its root directory and then run:

 ```
 make clean